Gold Imports Expanded: China Aims to Control Global Commodity Pricing

 The Chinese central bank did not specify which products would be at the forefront.
 However, precious metals such as gold, silver, and platinum are primarily traded in Shanghai.

-Risk Notice Disclaimer
+Disclaimer

-GOLDINVEST Consulting GmbH offers editors, agencies, and companies the opportunity to publish comments, analyses, and news on www.goldinvest.de.
-The content is solely for general information and does not replace individual, professional investment advice.
-This does not constitute financial analysis or sales offers, nor is there a call to action to buy or sell securities.
-Decisions made based on the published information are made entirely at your own risk.
-No contractual relationship is established between GOLDINVEST Consulting GmbH and the readers or users, as our information relates exclusively to the company and not to personal investment decisions.
+I. Information Function and Disclaimer: GOLDINVEST Consulting GmbH offers editors, agencies, and companies the opportunity to publish comments, analyses, and news on www.goldinvest.de.
+The content serves exclusively for general information and does not replace individual, professional investment advice.
+It does not constitute financial analyses or sales offers, nor is it a solicitation to buy or sell securities.
+Decisions made based on the published information are entirely at your own risk.
+No contractual relationship arises between GOLDINVEST Consulting GmbH and the readers or users, as our information relates exclusively to the company and not to personal investment decisions.

-The acquisition of securities involves high risks that can lead to the total loss of invested capital.
-Despite careful research, GOLDINVEST Consulting GmbH and its authors assume no liability for financial losses or the content guarantee regarding timeliness, accuracy, adequacy, and completeness of the published information.
+II.
+Risk Disclosure: The acquisition of securities involves high risks, which can lead to the total loss of the capital invested.
+Despite careful research, GOLDINVEST Consulting GmbH and its authors assume no liability for financial losses or for the content’s guarantee regarding timeliness, accuracy, appropriateness, and completeness of the published information.
 Please also note our further terms of use.

-In accordance with §34b WpHG and §48f Para.
-5 BörseG (Austria), we point out that GOLDINVEST Consulting GmbH and its partners, clients, or employees hold shares in the above-mentioned companies.
-Furthermore, there is a consulting or other service contract between these companies and GOLDINVEST Consulting GmbH, and it is possible that GOLDINVEST Consulting GmbH may buy or sell shares of these companies at any time.
-These circumstances may lead to conflicts of interest, as the above-mentioned companies compensate GOLDINVEST Consulting GmbH for reporting.
+III.
+Conflicts of Interest: In accordance with §34b WpHG and §48f para.
+5 BörseG (Austria), we point out that GOLDINVEST Consulting GmbH, as well as its partners, clients, or employees, hold shares in the aforementioned companies.
+Furthermore, a consulting or other service agreement exists between these companies and GOLDINVEST Consulting GmbH, and it is possible that GOLDINVEST Consulting GmbH may buy or sell shares of these companies at any time.
+These circumstances can lead to conflicts of interest, as the aforementioned companies compensate GOLDINVEST Consulting GmbH for its reporting.

-Current Articles
+More Articles